-Sample Graduate Course Schedule 2 (for website) Course Se- Instructor's Highest Qualifi- Year and Se- mester Course Prerequisites and cation Earned and Discipline mester Course Title Hours Co-requisites of Study YEAR 1 Semester 1 Social Theory and Method I, Section 1 48 Not applicable PhD Anthropology Social Theory and Method I, Section 2 PhD Sociology Evolutionary and Ecological Theory and Method I 48 Not applicable PhD Anthropology Descriptive Linguistics 48 Not applicable PhD Linguistics Semester 2 Social Theory and Method II 48 Social Theory and Method PhD Anthropology Evolutionary and Ecological Theory and Method II 48 Evolutionary and Ecological Theory and Methods I PhD Anthropology Semiotics and Communication 48 Descriptive Linguistics PhD Linguistics YEAR 2 Semester 1 Critical Issues in Ethnology 48 Not applicable PhD Anthropology Forensic Anthropology 96 Not applicable PhD Anthropology Semester 2 M.A.
-Thesis PhD Anthropology Total Program Hours 432 previous submission, and that have not revised any elements of the file, need only confirm that PEQAB's current version of the institution's policy file is up to date.
+Course Se- Instructor's Highest Qualifi- Year and Se- mester Course Prerequisites and cation Earned and Discipline mester Course Title Hours Co-requisites of Study YEAR 1 Semester 1 Social Theory and Method I, Section 1 48 Not applicable PhD Anthropology Social Theory and Method I, Section 2 PhD Sociology Evolutionary and Ecological Theory and Method I 48 Not applicable PhD Anthropology Descriptive Linguistics 48 Not applicable PhD Linguistics Semester 2 Social Theory and Method II 48 Social Theory and Method PhD Anthropology Evolutionary and Ecological Theory and Method II 48 Evolutionary and Ecological Theory and Methods I PhD Anthropology Semiotics and Communication 48 Descriptive Linguistics PhD Linguistics YEAR 2 Semester 1 Critical Issues in Ethnology 48 Not applicable PhD Anthropology Forensic Anthropology 96 Not applicable PhD Anthropology Semester 2 M.A.
+Thesis PhD Anthropology Total Program n Hours 432

-10.3 Policies
+12.3 Policies

 Provide the following policies and procedures as one searchable pdf; hyperlinks to documents on the institution's website will not be accepted.
-Institutions that have submitted this file in a
+Institutions that have submitted this file in a previous submission, and that have not revised any elements of the file, need only conform that PEQAB's current version of the institution's policy file is up to date.

-Where there have been revisions or additions to institutional policies, provide an updated PDF containing all current policies and procedures.
+Where there have been revisions or additions to institutions policies, provide an updated PDF containing all current policies and procedures.
 In addition, indicate which policies and/or procedures have been updated.